-Apostle Orson Pratt reported that when the Prophet learned that plural marriage was sometimes divinely sanctioned in the early 1830s, he was not then allowed to practice it.
-He recounted on October 7, 1869:
+When did Joseph Smith first learn that plural marriage could be God-sanctioned and restored as a practice among the Latter-day Saints?
+Apostle Orson Pratt reported that when the Prophet learned in the early 1830s, he was not then allowed to practice it.
+Pratt recounted on October 7, 1869:

 In the fore part of the year 1832, Joseph told individuals, then in the Church, that he had inquired of the Lord concerning the principle of plurality of wives, and he received for answer that the principle of taking more wives than one is a true principle, but the time had not yet come for it to be practiced.
 That was before the Church was two years old.
 The Lord has His own time to do all things pertaining to His purposes in the last dispensation; His own time for restoring all things that have been predicted by the ancient prophets.1

 In an 1886 article published in the Deseret News, Joseph F. Smith, then a member of the First Presidency, noted, “plural marriage was first revealed to Joseph Smith in 1831, but being forbidden to make it public, or to teach it as a doctrine of the Gospel at that time, he confided the facts to only a very few of his intimate associates.”2

 Nauvoo polygamist Joseph B. Noble recalled in 1883: “That the Prophet Joseph told him that the doctrine of celestial marriage was revealed to him while he was engaged on the work of translation of the scriptures [Joseph Smith’s revision of the Bible], but when the communication was first made, the Lord stated that the time for the practice of that principle had not arrived.”3

 1831 Revelation: “Ye Should Take Unto You Wives of the Lamanites”